-The Greencore Risk Management Group reviews tax compliance processes as part of its rolling agenda of internal audit reviews, with a formal, annual exercise to identify newly arising tax risks, to the extent that such risks have not been identified through the regular and routine interaction of the tax function with the wider business teams.
+The Greencore Finance Internal Controls Manager reviews tax compliance processes as part of its rolling agenda of internal reviews, with formal meetings to identify newly arising tax risks, to the extent that such risks have not been identified through the regular and routine interaction of the tax function with the wider business teams.
+Where tax compliance periodically falls in scope of the Group's Internal Audit plan, the Internal Audit team would also perform internal audits and reviews of the Group's tax compliance processes to ensure effective.